SamusRam/hpa-single-cell/README.md

    - **Problem: Image-level label uncertainty**. *" The image-level labels are what we refer to as weak or noisy.
 During annotation, the image-level labels are set per sample (i.e per a group of up to 6 images from the same sample).
 This means that the labels present in the majority of the images will be annotated." ([by Prof. Emma Lundberg](https://www.kaggle.com/c/hpa-single-cell-image-classification/discussion/220748#1213064))*
    - **Solutions**:
      - *gradient accumulation over 200 batches when training on image-level labels*.
      **Rationale**: motivated by Google's paper ["Don't decay the learning rate, increase the batch size" by Smith, Samuel L., et al.](https://arxiv.org/pdf/1711.00489.pdf).
 The paper demonstrates that large batch sizes tend to average out label noise and lead to better model performance.
-According to the paper, to achieve that, large batch size should be used in later stages of training, because in the beginning of training noisy updates of weights help to avoid local minima of the loss function.
+According to the paper, to achieve that, large batch size should be used in later stages of training, because in the beginning of training, noisy updates of weights help to avoid local minima of the loss function.
       I started with the weights pre-trained specifically on the HPA dataset.
-Therefore, I did not have to first pre-train the net with a smaller batch size, I used large batch size straight away.
+Therefore, I did not have to first train the net with a smaller batch size, I used large batch size straight away.
 To achieve large batch size on a GPU with modest memory, I accumulated gradients over 200 batches, which led to effective batch size of 1600.
      - *pseudo-labeling individual cells using the image-level model trained with gradient accumulation*.